-The maximum (or capped) exit fee is 44% of the standard ingoing contribution (at the commencement of the resident's residence contract) for a period equal to or longer than 6 years of residence.
+The maximum (or capped) exit fee is 40% of the standard ingoing contribution (at the commencement of the resident's residence contract) for a period equal to or longer than 6 years of residence.

-The minimum exit fee is: an amount equal to $[(14\% x \text{ the standard ingoing contribution (at the commencement of the resident's residence contract)) x 1/365] (for a period of 1 day of residence, in accordance with the formula for calculating the exit fee shown in item 11.1 above).$
+The minimum exit fee is: an amount equal to $[(13\% x \text{ the standard ingoing contribution (at the commencement of the resident's residence contract)) x 1/365] (for a period of 1 day of residence, in accordance with the formula for calculating the exit fee shown in item 11.1 above).$ in accordance with the formula for calculating the ne exit fee shown in item 11.1 above).
+Limited Licence Time period from date of occupation of unit to the date the resident ceases to reside in the unit Exit fee calculation based on your ingoing contribution 1 year 33% of the ingoing contribution 2 years 66% of the ingoing contribution Retirement Villages Act 1999 • Section 74 • Forn n 3 • V9 • December 2022 Page

-Limited Licence

-Time period from date of occupation of unit to the date the resident ceases to reside in the unit Exit fee calculation based on your ingoing contribution

-1 year 33% of the ingoing contribution

-2 years 66% of the ingoing contribution

-3 years 100% of the ingoing contribution 5 years 100% of the ingoing contribution 10 years 100% of the ingoing contribution Note: if the period of occupation is not a whole number of years, the exit fee will be worked out on a daily basis.
-The maximum (or capped) exit fee is 100% of the ingoing contribution for a period equal to or longer than 3 years of residence.
-The minimum exit fee is: an amount equal to (100% x the ingoing contribution) x 1/1095 (for a period of 1 day of residence, in accordance with the formula for calculating the exit fee shown above).
-Flexible Payment Cont tract There is no exit fee und er this contract option.
+3 years 100% of the ingoing contribution 5 years 100% of the ingoing contribution 10 years 100% of the ingoing contribution Note: if the period of oc on a daily basis. cupation is not a whole number of years, the exit fee will be worked out The maximum (or capped longer than 3 years of read , the ingoing contribution for a period equal to or 100% x the ingoing contribution) x 1/1095 (for a th the formula for calculating the exit fee shown Flexible Payment Cont ract There is no exit fee und er this contract option.
 11.2 What other exit □ Sale costs for the unit costs do residents need to pay or □ Legal costs contribute to?
-Other costs: Exit Administration Fee being: \$3,000 for Contract Options 1, 2, 3 and 4; \$2,000 for the Flexible Payment Contract Part 12 - Reinstatemen t and renovation of the e unit 12.1 Is the resident 🖾 Yes 🗆 No responsible for reinstatement of the unit when they leave the unit? associated with the us However, a resident is ncludes a reasonable amount of wear and tear se of items commonly used in a retirement village. s responsible for the cost of replacing a capital item ge if the resident deliberately damages the item or year. - tions and reports are undertaken by the operator s the condition of the unit.
+Other costs: Exit Administration Fee being: \$3,000 for Contract Options 1, 2, 3 and 4; \$2,000 for the Flexible Payment Contract Part 12 - Reinstatemen t and renovation of the e unit 12.1 Is the resident 🖾 Yes 🗆 No responsible for reinstatement of the unit when they leave the unit? necessary to return t resident started occup fair wear and tear; renovations and o • associated with the us However, a resident is ncludes a reasonable amount of wear and tear se of items commonly used in a retirement village. s responsible for the cost of replacing a capital item ge if the resident deliberately damages the item or year. tions and reports are undertaken by the operator s the condition of the unit.